michaelcohen716/synthetix-community/docs/other.md

 sidebar_label: Other FAQs
 ---

+A range of common miscellaneous questions about Synthetix are listed here.

+If your question isn't listed on this page, please join the [Synthetix Discord](http://discordapp.com/invite/FYu4qms) and ask the community in the #tech-support channel.

 ## Where do Synth price feeds come from?

 Synthetix has partnered with Chainlink, whose network of independent node operators supply [price feeds](https://feeds.chain.link/) for our fiat currencies and commodities.